Mtendekuyokwa19/Calculator/README.md

-    2.The calculator has not yet been linked to desktop keyboard so currently it is an on screen calculator 3.After a NaN error you have to press the AC button so that it should be removed because currently the option of just clicking a number has not been added
+    2.The calculator has not yet been linked to desktop keyboard so currently it is an on screen calculator 3.After a NaN error you have to press the AC button so that it should be removed because currently the option of just clicking a number has not been added 4.answer was created as a reference point and its removal later created multiple bugs hence it was left and just minimised
 How To use
     There different ways on how you can use this
         1.use the link provided
+        **
         2.fork the git folder and use it offline
         **